The Sophie Rolf Trust - KissyPuppy

 Early on in her treatment, Sophie decided she wanted to help other children and that's exactly what she did.
 Within a few months, her smile, positivity and enduring spirit had led to £10,000 being raised for a first project - a designated area within the Island's Earl Mountbatten Hospice (EMH) for children and their families.
 Towards the end of her short life, Sophie opened the Children's Rooms at the Hospice and had already started on her next project - a playground within the grounds.

 Sophie's courageous family have pledged to continue what she started.
 Their registered charity, The Sophie Rolf Trust - KissyPuppy, has joined forces with the Earl Mountbatten Hospice, local NHS and the Community Nursing Team to help support, develop and improve existing provision on the Island for children and their families.

 Their achievements to date include the initial funding of the Hospice rooms including specialised medical equipment, the children's playground, a year's worth of funding for the Schools Project (which involves inviting primary schools into the Hospice to educate the children, and parents, about what goes on, and to hopefully alter any misconceptions they may have).
 Funding, should the Hospice rooms be needed, comes solely from the charity and the cost of this provision for one child/family can be in excess of £20,000.

-Towards the end of 2016 funding was provided for a new Island wide Bereavement Service - aimed at children and young adults, but assisting anyone affected by bereavement in any way.
+In 2016 funding was provided for a new Island wide Bereavement Service - aimed at children and young adults, but assisting anyone affected by bereavement in any way.
 A specially adapted vehicle was also purchased to enable the respite nurses to take children out and about without relying on NHS or EMH vehicles.